dnsimple/dnsimple-developer/content/v2/dns-analytics.markdown

 Name | Default value                   | Description
 -----|---------------------------------|------------
-`:start_date` | 31 days before the current date | Only include results up to the provided date `:end_date` | The day before the current date | Only include results starting from the provided date
+`:start_date` | 31 days before the current date | Only include results starting from the provided date `:end_date` | The day before the current date | Only include results starting from the provided date

 <info>